Link Building: The Operations Guide for SEO Teams and Agencies

 Yes.
 Backlinks remain one of Google's three primary off-page ranking signals, alongside topical authority and brand search volume.
 AI Overviews, SGE, and helpful content updates have changed how rankings present, but the underlying graph of citations between web pages still drives the ranking floor in every commercial vertical we work in.

-What Is the Minimum Monthly Budget That Produces Results?
+What Is The Minimum Monthly Budget That Produces Results?

 $3,000 per month is the realistic floor for a managed link-building program that produces measurable ranking lift in 6-12 months.
 Below that, the agency or freelancer cannot afford to do the qualification and outreach work properly, and the placements will reflect it.

 We run link building programs for SEO teams, founders, and agency partners in regulated verticals.
-Our link building service includes the full workflow from audit through quarterly reporting, with a 120-day replacement guarantee on every placed link.
+Our managed link building service includes the full workflow from audit through quarterly reporting, with a 120-day replacement guarantee on every placed link.
 Book a slot to discuss your campaign scope.

 About Bart Magera

-Bart Magera is the founder of Mojo Links and SEO Director at Profit Engine.
-Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling) and 300+ growth campaigns.
+Bart Magera is the founder of Mojo Links.
+Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling).
 Trained under Koray Tuğberk Gübür's Topical Authority framework.
 Author of two SEO books and international speaker.

 Want this kind of analysis on your site?